PixeyUwU/Bot-Building-Site/README.md

-# Bot Building Site - Website
+# Bot Building Site - Websit

 This is the official website for [Bot Building Site](https://discord.gg/2YdFEtKBM5).